Guide for Authors

-For manuscript submission, one of the authors should submit the manuscript though the online Submit Paper and follow the instructions given on the screen.
-Only online submissions are acceptable for peer review and publication.
-The author who submit the manuscript is responsible for the paper during the all processes.
-The submitted manuscript must not publish before; and it is not under consideration for publication elsewhere.
-The author who submit the paper has to ensure all co-authors and the institute or organization that are involved have been approved the publication.
-All manuscripts in accordance with the journal standards are subject to peer review by peer reviewers whose name will remain anonymous to the authors.
+For manuscript submission, one of the authors should submit the manuscript through the online Submit Paper and follow the instructions given on the screen.
+Only online submissions are accepted for peer review and publication.
+The author who submits the manuscript is responsible for the paper during all processes.
+The submitted manuscript must not be published before, or under consideration for publication elsewhere.
+A copyright transfer forms must be completed (by all authors of the manuscript) before the paper can be published, to facilitate the processing of your manuscript, please fill out the agreement, and submit the completed form and accompanying notes with your paper.
+All manuscripts in accordance with the journal standards are subject to double-blind peer review by peer reviewers who are experts in the same area.

 The title page should include:

-Method that is include the design of the study, inclusion and exclusion criteria for patients’ selection, the most important variables and statistical approach that used to evaluate the hypothesis.
+- The method that includes the design of the study, inclusion and exclusion criteria for patients’ selection, the most important variables and statistical approach that used to evaluate the hypothesis.
+The tools used to do all this.

-Results that is include the main results which confirm or reject the primary hypothesis, not just p-values or interpretations.
+- Present the main results which confirm or reject the primary hypothesis, not just P-values or interpretations.

-Conclusions that is include what the findings might convey, suggestion for future research and brief interpretation about findings and primary hypothesis.
+- At the end express what the findings might convey, the suggestion for future research and brief interpretation about findings and primary hypothesis.

 Abbreviations should be fully defined for the first time and used consistently thereafter.